bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 4. Doubly-Linked List--Like a Linked List, but each node also points to the preceding node as well as the next node.
 O(1) access for insertion/deletion.
 5. Tree--A hierarchical data structure with a root node and children nodes.
 The children nodes can have children ad infinitum.

+# What is Closure?
+1. A **closure** is an inner function with access to the enclosing function's variables.